TrellixVulnTeam/swahilipython_SCMU/Doc/library/venv.rst

        Added the ``prompt`` parameter

-    Creators of third-party virtual environment tools will be free to use the provided :class:`EnvBuilder` class as a base class.
+    Creators of third-party virtual environment tools will be free to use the provided :class:`EnvBuilder` kundi as a base class.

     The returned env-builder is an object which has a method, ``create``: